circuitgraph/circuitgraph/README.md

 pip install black pre-commit
 pre-commit install
 ```
 Pre-commit also runs a few other hooks, including a docstring formatter and linter.
-Docs follow the `numpy` document convention.
+Docs follow the `numpy` documentation convention.

 ## Citation